History of the Cyclades: Cycladic civilisation

-At the end of the 19th century, the Greek archaeologist Christos Tsountas, having assembled various discoveries from numerous islands, suggested that the Cyclades were part of a cultural unit during the 3rd millennium BC: the Cycladic civilisation, dating back to the Bronze Age.
+At the end of the 19th century, following the earlier work of antiquaries such as Theodore Bent on Antiparos in 1884, the Greek archaeologist Christos Tsountas, having assembled various discoveries from numerous islands, suggested that the Cyclades were part of a cultural unit during the 3rd millennium BC: the Cycladic civilisation, dating back to the Bronze Age.
 It is famous for its marble idols, found as far as Portugal and the mouth of the Danube, which proves its dynamism.

 It is slightly older than the Minoan civilisation of Crete.
 The beginnings of the Minoan civilisation were influenced by the Cycladic civilisation: Cycladic statuettes were imported into Crete and local artisans imitated Cycladic techniques; archaeological evidence supporting this notion has been found at Aghia Photia, Knossos and Archanes.
 At the same time, excavations in the cemetery of Aghios Kosmas in Attica have uncovered objects proving a strong Cycladic influence, due either to a high percentage of the population being Cycladic or to an actual colony originating in the islands.

 Three great periods have traditionally been designated (equivalent to those that divide the Helladic on the continent and the Minoan in Crete):